 (Blue is cold; red warm}.
 Click to enlarge.

-Key points from the report, which show a world that has warmed since 1979, but only slightly (few alarmists know this; fewer admit it):
+Key points from the UAH report (prepared under contract for NASA), which show a world that has warmed since 1979, but only slightly (few alarmists know this; even fewer admit it):

 - Global climate trend of temperature starting in 16 November 1978: +0.14°C (0.3°F) per decade.

-- Compared to seasonal norms, in November the coolest area on the globe was in northwestern Greenland, where temperatures in the troposphere were about 4.16°C (7.5°F) cooler than normal,
+- Compared to seasonal norms, in February the coolest area on the globe was over the southwestern corner of Canada’s Saskatchewan province near the town of Eston, where temperatures in the troposphere were about 4.7°C (8.4°F) cooler than seasonal norms.

 - Anomalies are computed per the World Meteorological Organization (WMO) recommended method, comparing the current temperatures vs. a 30 year base period ending with the latest decade.